Met Office issues weather warning for snow and ice in Aberdeen and Aberdeenshire - Evening Express

 A weather warning has been issued for snow and ice across the North-east.

-The alert will come into effect at noon today and will remain in place until noon tomorrow.
+The alert came into effect at noon today and will remain in place until noon tomorrow.

 A post of the forecaster’s website states: “Snow showers already affecting some parts, especially hills, will become more widespread later on Wednesday before slowly starting to become less frequent and less intense later on Thursday.